Cultural facilities fund (minor projects)

 Who is not eligible

-• Organizations with an accumulated deficits greater than 50% of total operating revenue
+• Organizations with an accumulated deficit greater than 25% of their total revenue (excluding capital assets) and exceeding $5,000 are ineligible to apply

 • Organizations that do not include sources of revenue other than the City’s contribution